The LeanFT grid dynamically allocates machines for test runs according to machine capabilities and test requirements.

-Install LeanFT on the grid machine, which will allocate nodes for test runs, and on each node machine.
-Only the LeanFT runtime engine is required.
+Install the LeanFT runtime engine on the grid machine, and on each node machine.

-Caution: Do not use the same machine as a grid and a node.
+Caution: Do not use the same machine as both a grid and a node.

 On the grid machine, run the LeanFT run-time engine as a grid and define how nodes connect to this grid.

 On node machines, run the LeanFT run-time engine as a node, and configure the node settings.
-Specify which grid the node connects to and what testing environment capabilities this node provides.
+Specify the following:

 Make sure that your tests start with a statement specifying the required environment specifications.
 For example: